Azure/azure-sdk-for-c/sdk/iot/hub/README.md

 ## Getting started

-- **Docs**: If you're new to the Embedded C SDK take a look at the [Machine State diagram](https://github.com/Azure/azure-sdk-for-c/blob/master/sdk/iot/doc/mqtt_state_machine.md#device-provisioning-service) that explains the high-level architecture, SDK components, and a clear view of SDK x Application responsibilities.
+- **Docs**: If you're new to the Azure IoT Embedded C SDK take a look at the [Machine State diagram](https://github.com/Azure/azure-sdk-for-c/blob/master/sdk/iot/doc/mqtt_state_machine.md#device-provisioning-service) that explains the high-level architecture, SDK components, and a clear view of SDK x Application responsibilities.
-- **Samples**: [This page](https://github.com/Azure/azure-sdk-for-c/tree/master/sdk/iot/samples) explains samples for the Azure Embedded C SDK IoT Provisioning Client and how to use them.
+- **Samples**: [This page](https://github.com/Azure/azure-sdk-for-c/tree/master/sdk/iot/hub/samples) explains samples for the Azure IoT Embedded C SDK and how to use them.

+[TODO] update wiht the list of samples Hub, CDD, telemetry, method and twin

 ## Need help?